 Recent data from the Centers for Disease Control and Prevention show that youth nationwide are risking their health through the use of harmful substances.
 Risk factors leading young people to engage in substance misuse include mental health issues, lack of school connectedness, and lack of meaningful relationships with trusted adults.
 Although schools have the potential to address these risk factors through comprehensive and proactive social and emotional learning (SEL) and substance misuse prevention programs, many need support to do so.

-To respond to this need, EDC is partnering with the Healthcare Foundation of La Porte to provide technical assistance to K–12 schools across La Porte, Indiana, to implement evidence- based programs focused on SEL and substance misuse prevention.
+To respond to this need, EDC partnered with the Healthcare Foundation of La Porte to provide technical assistance to K–12 schools across La Porte, Indiana, to implement evidence- based programs focused on SEL and substance misuse prevention.

-- Deliver an academy to guide program coordinators in selecting, implementing, and sustaining an evidence-based program
+- Delivered an academy to guide program coordinators in selecting, implementing, and sustaining an evidence-based program

-- Provide technical assistance to ensure the effective implementation of evidence-based programs
+- Provided technical assistance to ensure the effective implementation of evidence-based programs

-- Conduct webinars on data collection, program fidelity, coaching, and sustainability planning
+- Conducted webinars on data collection, program fidelity, coaching, and sustainability planning

-- Support program coordinators in effectively engaging school and community stakeholders to sustain the program
+- Supported program coordinators in effectively engaging school and community stakeholders to sustain the program

-- Partners in Prevention is projected to serve 13,000 students, across 11 school systems, and 37 individual school buildings in La Porte County.
+- Partners in Prevention served 13,000 students, across 11 school systems, and 37 individual school buildings in La Porte County.

-- The project will equip students with skills that not only help them avoid drugs and alcohol, but also help improve their academic achievement, attendance, classroom behavior, and social and emotional well-being.
+- The project equipped students with skills that not only help them avoid drugs and alcohol, but also help improve their academic achievement, attendance, classroom behavior, and social and emotional well-being.

 Prevention First of Illinois